Admissions FAQs

 After Admission

 All students admitted to the PhD program and some admitted to the Masters program are promised funding from the department as part of their admission.
-Most such funding offers are made by February, some come later in the year.
-If you are offered funding, after the April 15 decision deadline, we will ask you for information regarding fields and faculty members of interest, and then match you to a teaching or research assistant position.
+While most funding offers are made by February, additional offers may be made later in the year.
+For those offered funding, after the April 15 decision deadline, we will ask for information regarding fields and faculty members of interest, and then match you to a teaching or research assistant position.
 Masters students not offered funding by the department often seek and obtain funding on their own.
 More information can be found in our Student Handbook under Student Financial Support and Employment.

-This is usually a rather automatic process.
+This is usually an automatic process.
 The Rackham Graduate School will process the official admission after a recommendation is entered by the department.
 They will make sure that "minimum requirements are met."
 If materials are missing, they will contact you by email.
-For more information, please refer to the website.
+For more information, please refer to the Rackham website.

 Academics/In Program

-Students funded as GSRAs are strongly encouraged to be authors on papers resulting from their research with their faculty mentors and/or collaborative research supervisors.
-PhD students are expected to pursue publications based on their PhD research and often publish other papers as well.
+Students are strongly encouraged to be authors on papers resulting from their research with their faculty mentors and/or GSRA research supervisors.
+PhD students are expected to pursue publication of several papers based on their dissertation research and often publish other papers as well.

 Data indicate that 98% of students who begin the MS finish the MS program and about 80% of students who begin the PhD program, finish the PhD program.
 For more information, see Rackham Statistics for Biostatistics PhD and MS programs - select Biostatistics at the dropdown menu for Field of Study.